alecperkins/nfrom1to10/README.md

 ## Tools

-There is a sample vote fetching script, `fetch_votes.coffee`, in tools/.
+There is a sample vote fetching script, `fetch_votes.coffee`, in tools/, that fetches the votes from the Pick A Number API.